The Machine (secret society): Machine opposition

 The Alabama Student Party subsequently was involved in the federal court case of Alabama Student Party v.
 Student Government Association of the University of Alabama, 867 F.2d 1344 (11th Cir.
 1989).

-The Mallet Assembly, originally a men's honors program founded by Dean of Men John Blackburn in the early 1960s, is traditionally opposed to Machine influence, and has campaigned for several candidates under the banner of the "Blue Door Party".
-Jim Zeigler, who defeated The Machine in 1970 for SGA President, was a member of the Mallet Assembly and actually lived in old Mallet Hall, where his room was burned in 1971.
+The Mallet Assembly, originally a men's honors program founded by the dean of men, John Blackburn, in the early 1960s, has traditionally opposed the Machine's influence, and has campaigned for several candidates under the banner of the "Blue Door Party".
+Jim Zeigler, who defeated The Machine in 1970 for SGA president, was a member of the Mallet Assembly.
 One of the most controversial elections took place in 1976, when Cleo Thomas, an African-American student and member of an historically black fraternity, was elected to the SGA presidency with the support of the Mallet Assembly and a coalition of several sororities.
 In 1979, the Machine weathered an internal disagreement about who should be the Machine-endorsed candidates, which resulted in three fraternities electing to leave the Machine to run their own candidates.

-In 1989, independent Joey Viselli lost a very close election for president to a candidate who was reportedly the first-ever Machine-backed female candidate for the office.
+In 1989, independent Joey Viselli lost a very close election for SGA president to a candidate who was reportedly the first-ever Machine-backed female candidate for the office.
 Many people, including Tuscaloosa County election workers assisting with the election, believed there were definite irregularities.
 Viselli took a challenge of the results to the administration, which ruled against a new election, but did remove future student elections from student control.
 Later that spring, Viselli was elected president of the Residents Hall Council after a challenge by James Adams, a freshman member of a fraternity (Delta Tau Delta) that belonged to the Machine.
 Viselli's father Fran was a popular community figure who was the founder and owner of Bama-Bino's Pizza in the Tuscaloosa area.
-It has been widely believed that the Machine initiated a retaliatory boycott against Bama-Bino's following the election which, when combined with new competition, soon led to the closure of all Bama-Bino's.
+It has been widely believed that the Machine initiated a retaliatory boycott against Bama-Bino's following the election, which, when combined with new competition, soon led to the closure of all Bama-Bino's.